cwangjiang/TakensFES/README.md

 >> meshless_jacobian_3d;
 ```

-This will return us the detJ computed for each point shown in the 3D version and temporal order.
+This will return us the detJ computed for each point shown in the 3D version and temporal order, and are shown in Fig.5, we find that detJ for almost all point are single signed, means that the two attractor are geometrical identical to each other.

 <p align="center">
 <img src="example_Lorenz/Lorenz_detJ.png" width="600" height="400">